davidsims9t/deep-learning/README.md

 Uses "awake-sleep" algorithms which train from visible to hidden nodes (awake) and from hidden to visible nodes (asleep).

+### Deep Boltzmann Machines

+Similar to DBNs except it doesn't use the awake-sleep algorithms.
+Can extract features that are more complicated.
+Better for complex tasks.

 ## Libraries

 - Theano - computations library (CPU and GPU).